travelperk/fabricator/README.md

-If can overwrite some values by passing a model defintion as second parameter:
+You can overwrite some values by passing a model defintion as second parameter:

 ```js
 const blockedUser = Fabricate('user', { isBlocked: true })